 The metrics are based on detection accuracy, inference latency, and memory footprint to comprehensively evaluate the effectiveness and practicability of the submitted design.
 Power consumption is not included in the metrics since the designated MCU board runs with relatively stable power consumption in operation and the lower inference latency indicates a lower energy consumption.

 For detection accuracy, $F_{\beta}$ score is utilized as the metric.
 The idea is to utilize a single metric that weights the two ratios (precision and recall) in a balanced way, requiring both to have a higher value for $F_{\beta}$ score.
-To be more specific, the confusion matrix will be first computed over the classification results of life-threatening VAs and non-VAs returned by the AI/ML algorithm over the IEGM segments of the testing dataset.
+To be more specific, the confusion matrix is first computed over the classification results of life-threatening VAs and non-VAs returned by the AI/ML algorithm over the IEGM segments of the testing dataset.
 True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) can be then derived from the confusion matrix.
-Next, recall will be calculated as follows:
+Next, recall is calculated as follows: